jasonwong-lab/withings_api_dev/README.md

 * With this access token you can get the data from the user, or even subscribe to a notification features.
 * As an example the app finally list the devices of the user (if any) in JSON format.

+NB: This is an example for communicating with Withings' developer API.
+To develop other functions see full API documentation (https://developer.withings.com/api-reference/)

 ## Downloading stethoscope sound files

 Update get_stetho.py (Line 89) LOCAL_CONFIG_PATH with the absolute path of the projects.conf